Can you tell me where the most significant industrial complex in the world was before the industrial revolution?

 At the bottom of the waterfalls is this dam that dates back to the time of the Sassanids.
 Khoda-Afrain Bridge-Dam, Salasel Castle, Dariun Canal, Sharabdar Dam, Lashkar Bridge-Dam, Band-e Khak Dam, and the wine dam are other unique parts of Shushtar water structures.

-The industrial and commercial complex of the Shushtar Historical Hydraulic System is of such significance that many of the world’s leading archeological universities have faculty units dedicated to ancient hydro structures adjacent to the complex.
+The industrial and commercial complex of the Shushtar Historical Hydraulic System is of such significance that many of the world’s leading archaeological universities have faculty units dedicated to ancient hydro structures adjacent to the complex.
 In addition, at least one million foreign tourists visit Shushtar each year to see the complex.

 Where to stay on a trip to Shushtar Historical Hydraulic System?

-It is good to know that if you decide to stay in Shushtar, there are several accommodation centers in this city where you can spend the night and enjoy watching the water structures at night.
+It is good to know that if you decide to stay in Shushtar, there are several accommodation centres in this city where you can spend the night and enjoy watching the water structures at night.
 Some of these places include:

 - Traditional Hotel Khaneh Tabib: Imam Crossroads – Paveh Alley

 - Sarabi Shushtar Traditional Hotel: Abdullah Banu Street, behind the tomb of Abdullah Banu

 - Gargar Hotel: Islamic Azad University Boulevard – inside the campus